douglasgreen/commentaries/sun_tzu/art_of_war.en.md

     ability to mislead and outmaneuver opponents, ensuring that one's true intentions and capabilities remain hidden until the decisive moment.

-26. Sun Tzu, in this passage from "The Art of War," emphasizes the critical importance of thorough preparation and strategic planning before engaging in battle.
+26. Sun Tzu, in this passage, emphasizes the critical importance of thorough preparation and strategic planning before engaging in battle.
 He asserts that a successful general is one who makes extensive calculations and plans in advance, considering various scenarios and potential outcomes.
 This meticulous preparation increases the likelihood of victory.
 Conversely, a general who fails to plan adequately, or does not plan at all, is more likely to face defeat.
 Sun Tzu suggests that the outcome of a battle can often be predicted based on the level of preparation and foresight demonstrated by the leaders involved.
 This principle underscores the value of strategic thinking and the ability to anticipate and adapt to changing circumstances, which is applicable not only in warfare but also in various fields such as business and leadership.

 ## Chapter II.
 WAGING WAR